 Here are a few things to keep in mind if you build your own brooder or are using a pre-built brooder:

-- Baby chickens need least one square foot of space per chick.
+- Baby chickens need at least one square foot of space per chick.
 A part of that space is fine for a few weeks so you can move them into a larger space as they grow.
-That's just the basic rule of thumb, especially if you do not want to transition them int a larger coop.
+That's just the basic rule of thumb, especially if you do not want to transition them into a larger coop.